-These red flags may prevent you from selling your house, leaving your property sitting on the market far too long and possibly resulting in a substantial loss of money if a sale does occur.
+These red flags may prevent you from selling your house, leaving your property sitting on the market for far too long and possibly resulting in a substantial loss of money if a sale does occur.

 Most home buyers that are going to take on your maintenance issues will look for a discount which sometimes can be substantial when they are reading to make their offer.

 If a buyer sees water damage, they more than likely will suspect mold could be present, possibly behind a wall – a major red flag in today’s market.

 When a buyer suspects mold, he or she has a powerful bargaining chip when attempting to buy.
-Even worse, buyers will often look elsewhere if the mold problem appears like it will be difficult to address.
+Even worse, buyers will often look elsewhere if the mold problem appears like it will be challenging to address.

 Major Exodus From The Neighborhood

 Sellers selling in such a neighborhood better be ready to take a hit on the price of their home.
-Home owners rarely pick up and leave as a whole unless problems are unlikely to resolve themselves – leaving buyers will ample reason to consider other properties in better neighborhoods.
+Homeowners rarely pick up and leave as a whole unless problems are unlikely to resolve themselves – leaving buyers will ample reason to consider other properties in better neighborhoods.

-A reliable electrical system is more important in a home than ever.
-With more and more electronics becoming a necessity, buyers want an electrical system that is up to code and that can hold up to modern demands.
+A reliable electrical system is more critical in a home than ever.
+With more and more electronics becoming a necessity, buyers want an electrical system that is up to code, and that can hold up to modern demands.

 Double tapped circuit breakers and old, potentially faulty wiring might have been sufficient in the old days, but it will send today’s buyers off and running to make a list of repairs they will ask you to make.

 Nothing is as unappealing as a bad smell, either inside or outside of the home.
-Buyers need to be able to imagine themselves living new lives in their new home – an image that quickly turns sour when an unpleasant smell is present.
+Buyers need to be able to imagine themselves living new lives in their new house – an image that quickly turns sour when an unpleasant smell is present.